broadsignmarketing/broadsign_ace/slides/kylie-skin-the-largest-programmatic-campaign-in-the-u-s-to-match-her-online-presence.md

     - outdoor
     - shopping_malls
 ---
+> The largest programmatic campaign in the U.S. to match her online presence

 ## CHALLENGE

 The Kylie Skin team wanted to reach multiple cities with DOOH ads simultaneously, hoping to achieve maximum impact to promote the launch of Kylie Jenner’s new skincare line.